LiteObject/Functional.Programming.With.CSharp/README.md

-# Functional Programming with C#: Unlocking the Power of Functional Paradigm
+# Functional Programming in C# - Examples

+This repository is a collection of C# examples that demonstrate functional programming concepts.
+If you're coming from an object-oriented background, these examples aim to show you how to write cleaner, more predictable, and more maintainable code by applying functional principles.

+## What's in this repository?

+The `/Examples` directory contains code for the following concepts:

+*   **Function Composition:** Combining simple functions to create more complex ones.
+*   **Functional Validation:** A declarative way to validate data.
+*   **Memoization:** Caching the results of expensive function calls.
+*   **Option/Maybe:** Handling the absence of a value without using `null`.
+*   **Partial Application:** Creating new functions by pre-filling some of the arguments of an existing function.
+*   **Railway Oriented Programming:** A way to handle errors and validation in a functional style.

+Feel free to explore the code and run the examples.

+---

-## Introduction:
+## Core Functional Concepts

-Functional programming is a programming paradigm that emphasizes the use of pure functions and immutable data.
-While C# is primarily known as an object-oriented programming language, it also provides powerful features and constructs that enable functional programming.
-In this blog post, we will explore functional programming concepts and demonstrate how to apply them using C# examples.
-By understanding functional programming principles, you can write cleaner, more concise, and more maintainable code.
+Here's a quick refresher on some of the key ideas of functional programming that you'll see in the examples.

-## 1. Pure Functions:
+### 1. Pure Functions

-One of the core concepts in functional programming is the use of pure functions. __A pure function always produces the same output for a given input and has no side effects__.
-Let's consider an example:
+A pure function is a function that, given the same input, will always return the same output and doesn't have any observable side effects.
+This makes them very predictable.

+For example, this `Multiply` function is pure.
+It doesn't change any state outside of its own scope.

 ```csharp
 int Multiply(int a, int b)